amankumardev/Health_Monitoring_AI_Agent_Project/README.md

 monitoring platform that brings health data and conversational assistance into one application.

-The project separates the user interface, application/data layer, and AI service so that the LLM provider key remains on the server side rather than being exposed in the browser.
+The application separates the user interface, application/data layer, and AI service so that the LLM provider key remains on the server side rather than being exposed in the browser.

 ✨ Key Features

-🖥️ Modern React-based health monitoring interface
+🖥️ React-based health monitoring interface

-🔐 User authentication with the self-hosted backend
+🔐 User authentication

-🗄️ PostgreSQL-based health data storage
+🗄️ PostgreSQL health-data storage

 🤖 AI-powered health assistant

-💬 Conversational interaction with health summaries
+💬 Conversational health summaries

-🎙️ Browser speech recognition for microphone input
+🎙️ Browser speech recognition

-🔊 Browser text-to-speech for assistant responses
+🔊 Browser text-to-speech

-🔒 Server-side handling of the Groq API key
+🔒 Server-side Groq API-key handling

 📊 Health data and summary workflow